-- communications of any kind among or between USP staff and members of its Board of Trustees, Council of Experts or Expert Committees; or
+- Documents relating to communications between USP staff and members of USP’s Board of Trustees, Council of Experts, and/or Expert Bodies

 All requests for documents must be made to the USP Executive Secretariat (email@example.com), which is responsible for making decisions regarding the disclosure of information in accordance with this policy.
-A request may be refused solely on the basis that it is unduly burdensome or if it is determined by USP that diversion of personnel from higher priority duties would be unreasonable.
+Decisions to grant or deny document requests are made solely at USP’s discretion.
+For example, a request may be refused solely on the basis that it is unduly burdensome or if it is determined by USP that diversion of personnel from higher priority duties would be unreasonable.

 This policy does not cover situations in which USP is compelled to disclose documents by subpoena or court order.
-In such cases, USP will comply with the applicable document request to the extent required by law.
+In such cases, USP will comply to the extent required by law.